-Pensions Auto Enrolment
+Pensions Auto Enrolment (AE)

-Pensions Auto Enrolment places obligations on employers to automatically enrol 'workers' into a work based pension scheme.
-Employers have to comply with their obligations which include:
+AE obliges on employers to automatically enrol 'workers' into a work based pension scheme.
+Duties include:

-- assessing the types of workers in the business - providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - · paying employer contributions.
+assessing the types of workers in the business

+- providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - paying employer contributions.

-All employers will need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders.
-However, to help employers adjust, compulsory contributions are being phased in, and are currently payable at 2% before rising to 3% from 6 April 2019.
+All employers generally need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders from 6 April 2019.

-If the employer only pays the employer's minimum contribution, employees' contributions are currently 3% of their salary, before rising to 5% from 6 April 2019 as there is an overall minimum 8% contribution rate.
-The employee contributions may be paid net of basic rate tax depending on the type of pension scheme.
+If the employer only pays the employer's minimum contribution, employees' contributions are generally 5% from 6 April 2019 to meet the overall minimum 8% contribution rate.
+There are different ways of calculating minimum contributions and the employee contributions may be paid net of basic rate tax depending on the type of pension scheme.

 All employers have to comply with Auto Enrolment from when they first take on an employee.
-We can help you to deal with Auto Enrolment
+We can help you to deal with Auto Enrolment.